At Banya, spa with 200-degree sauna in Everett, stress just melts away - HeraldNet.com

 Dine in a bathrobe or swim suit.
 But not in your birthday suit.
 This spa is coed, with youth allowed during specific hours.
 There are no nude areas, other than the locker rooms.

-READ MORE: Hot spots for hot springs, from the Yukon to California

-The Eastern European-style spa has been in Everett’s downtown business district since 2008, yet pretty much goes unnoticed from the street, where there’s a small entrance and check-in counter.
+The Eastern European-style spa has been in the downtown business district since 2008 yet pretty much goes unnoticed from the street, where there is a small entrance and check-in counter.
 The action is in the basement, with wet and dry relaxation.

 Full Gospel Mission, located next door, took over the spa in 2021.
 Vodka, or any alcohol, is no longer served.
 Those accounts you might have read online in the past of boisterous drunk men hanging out at the spa’s bistro no longer apply.